Graduate Student FAQs

 What is the deadline for admission?

-Both the TESOL and M.B.A. programs have a rolling admission policy so there is no set deadline.
+Both the TESOL and M.B.A. programs have an August 1 deadline.
 The deadline for the M.S. in Nursing program is July 1 for the Fall semester and December 15 for the Spring semester.
 Both M.S. in Education Dual Certification programs have a May 1 deadline.

 Where should I send my application materials?

 All application materials and supporting documents should be sent to the Office of Professional and Graduate Studies at the College of Mount Saint Vincent.

 Can I email my letters of recommendation?